Giftwrap Angel

 The Steps

-1. Unroll your gift wrap, flip over to the underside, and place the roll on the left if you’re right-handed or the right if you're left-handed.
+1. Unroll your gift wrap, flip it over to the underside, and place the roll on the left if you’re right-handed or the right if you're left-handed.

 3. Count the width/squares that it takes for those 3 fingers and double it(4x2=8 squares).
 Then count the amount from the bottom up and just a bit above the pointer finger (5 squares).